gpuart/GPUart/README.md

 GPUart is placed on top of the GPGPU driver stack and requires neither hardware- nor driver stack extensions to schedule GPGPU kernel in real-time fashion, instead, it uses only state-of-the-art GPU hardware- and software features.

+The documentation of the GPUart prototpy can be found [here]{https://gpuart.github.io/files.html}.

 Our journal paper about GPUart has recently been submitted for publication.
 The link to the paper will be provided as soon as the paper has been released.